mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Thousands of small character face edits with subtle improvements.
 - They will have more emotion in dialogue.
 - NPCs accuracy changes based upon their faction and class.
-- Humans can now sprint the same way you can.
+- Humanoids can now sprint the same way you can.
 - Their loot distribution has been overhauled and should be more balanced.
-- Securitrons faces will change when they enter combat mode.
+- Securitron faces look more detailed and will change when they enter combat mode.
 - NPCs will immersively react to guns being pointed at them.

 ---